abouthugo/100day/README.md

 # 100 Days of code challenge

 Yes!
 I decided to take on this challenge.
+Hopefully by the end of it I will be a more mature coder :dragon_face:

 ## Logs